maliabsi/MyMovieExplorer/README.md

     * It functions by passing in a movie title and uses its own base_url and parameters to get JSON response.
     * Then, it filters the JSON response so that the requested information can be returned, which in this case is the Wikipedia URL for each movie.

+  * delete_comment:
+    * This function is used to delete reviews on the UI only.

+  * save_changes:

 ## How Login Works

 When a user first clicks on the link, he/she is directed to a welcome page which includes two hyperlinks where he/she is expected to either choose to login or signup.
 Once the user enters a username, the database checks if the username is existing through the login method.
 If it is not yet in the database, the user is redirected to a signup page, using routing, where the username can be registered.
 Once the user is successfully logged in, he/she is able to access all of the movie data and is also able to leave a review that includes a rating and comment through the reviews method.